IKIM-Essen/ClusterDocs/docs/connecting/stable-endpoints.md

 jump hosts, or proxies while preserving an approved user-facing alias.

 Stable service names must never be replaced in user documentation with physical infrastructure hostnames.
-The current host-identity policy also requires users to verify the approved RCC host identity rather than accepting a changed key or copying an old configuration from a colleague.
+Verify the approved RCC host identity through the current institutional connection instructions rather than accepting a changed key or copying an old configuration from a colleague.

 ## Setup to use now